dhrumil1128/Diascan-v-1.2/README.md

 Your default web browser should automatically open the application at http://localhost:8501.

-Deployment
-Diascan-v-1.2 is designed for straightforward deployment, allowing you to share this powerful tool with others:

-Streamlit Community Cloud: The easiest and fastest way to deploy Streamlit applications directly from your GitHub repository for free.
-Ideal for showcasing your app quickly.

-Render: A popular cloud platform that simplifies the deployment of web services, including Streamlit applications.
-You can host your agent directly from your GitHub repository.

-Heroku: Another robust platform for deploying Python web applications.

-Docker: Containerize your application for consistent deployment across various environments.

 Future Enhancements
 While Diascan-v-1.2 offers significant capabilities, there are always avenues for further development: